TiraLabra/Testing-and-rmq/README.md

 ## [Introduction to dependency injection](src/test/java/rmq/ui)

-How to do basic timing and analysis for performance tests
+How to do basic timing and very basic analysis for performance tests

 ## [Performance testing](src/main/java/rmq/util)

-If you have looked at the coverage report you may have noticed that the dynamic RMQ and parts of the UI are not covered.
+If you have looked at the test coverage report you may have noticed that the dynamic RMQ and parts of the UI are not covered.
 The idea is that coverage for these can be completed as an exercize for someone familiarizing themselves with testing.

 # Project structure and code quality